-If your family or business is planning a construction project in 2014, you can help assure your project’s success by selecting a qualified general contractor.
+If your family or business is planning a construction project, you can help assure your project’s success by selecting a qualified general contractor.
 Business owners and homeowners can mitigate construction risks by asking a lot of questions up front and weighing several factors before hiring a contractor.
 Keep in mind that a building contractor needs to be a business owner first and a contractor second.
 To be successful with any construction project, the contracted company must properly manage its business.

 Your methodical evaluation process can help you measure the contractor’s ability to make multiple complex decisions, weigh the results of those decisions and draw reasonable conclusions from that information.
 A successful project usually has its roots in a solid contractor prequalification program.